Virtualaw · How the System Works

 Stage 4 covers AI-Powered Case Evaluation — how the system reads documents, assesses legal merit, estimates fees, and generates a PNC Report for the reviewing attorney.

 Document review.
 Legal merit analysis.
 Fee estimation.
 PNC Report.
 All automated.
-By the time the attorney opens the file, the work is already done.
+By the time the reviewing attorney opens the file, the work is already done.

 The Five-Step Evaluation Process